 We are seeking donations of new, generic note cards, with envelopes for the Cheer Cards project.
 If you have cards to donate, please email: email@example.com

 If you would like to volunteer for the Cheer Cards project, please email: firstname.lastname@example.org

 SEWING PROJECT – FACE MASKS

-Face masks are needed by Home Health Care Workers, that provide support to seniors, the disabled and those with chronic health conditions, as all medical grade supplies are being diverted to hospitals and first responders during the COVID crisis.
-The efforts of our Home Health Care providers benefit all of us by keeping their clients, healthy, in their own homes and out of the hospital system.
+Face masks are needed by Home Health Care Workers and nonprofit volunteers that provide support to seniors, the disabled and those with chronic health conditions.
+The efforts of our Home Health Care providers and community volunteers benefit all of us by keeping their clients, healthy, in their own homes and out of the hospital system.

 Mask Instructions Printable PDF

 - This pattern calls for two layers of fabric, if possible. consider adding an additional layer or 2 (no more than 4 layers total) for added protection.

 - Use different colors for front and back for easy identification.

 - 100% cotton is the preferred material (see attached list) so masks can be washed and sanitized when needed.

 - Elastic can be substituted for the straps if you prefer.